SimonRichoux/ctf-writeups/FCSC2024/Crypto/Tight-Schedule/README.md

 **Implementing the attack**

-The attack itself is very simple because we are only required to exhaust (4 times) all potential 32-bit key, right?
+The attack itself is very simple because we are only required to exhaust (4 times) all potential 32-bit partial key, right?
 Well, the python's implementation was requiring more than *500* hours to run the $`2^{32}`$ calls of `encrypt`.
 I then panicked when I realized I would have to implement `TightSchedule` in C, knowing my taste for that programming langage.
 But I asked my best friend ChatGPT to do that for me and he was … AMAZING.
 Except some minor errors in `_round` he was able to write a complete (efficient) implementation of `encrypt`.
 Note that its outputs really depend on what you ask him so some work (dialogue) was obviously needed to end up with a good implementation.

 At the end, my implementation was requiring … 5 minutes to bruteforce each subkey.
 There is actually a trick to bruteforce each subkey within a single loop.
 Instead of computing $`E(k_i, m_i)`$ and checking on the $`\pi_{i+2}`$-projection, we can instead compute $`E(k_0 \oplus k_1 \oplus k_2 \oplus k_3, m)`$ and check each condition.
 This works because the $`\pi_{i+2}`$-projection of $`E(k_0 \oplus k_1 \oplus k_2 \oplus k_3, m)`$ only depend on $`E(k_i, m_i)`$ so we can update each $`k_i`$ in parallel.
 This speeds up the attack by a factor of 4 which is not negligeable.